-In the Spring Budget 2021, the Government announced that from 1 April 2023 the main rate of UK corporation tax rate will increase from 19% to 25%.
-This new rate was substantively enacted on 24 May 2021 and therefore its impact has been reflected in the measurement of deferred taxes in the financial statements.
+In the Spring Budget 2021, the Government announced that from 1 April 2023, the main rate of UK corporation tax will increase from 19% to 25%.
+This new rate was substantively enacted on 24 May 2021 and so has already been reflected in the measurement of deferred taxes in the financial statements for the years ended 31 March 2022 and 31 March 2023.
+This rate continues to apply in the current year (to both current and deferred taxes).